anuragjatofficial/html_css_js_components/README.md

 # HTML CSS JS Components Repository

 Welcome to the HTML CSS JS Components repository!
-This collection of components is created by [Your Name].
+This collection of components is created by [Anurag Choudhary](https://github.com/anuragjatofficial).
 These components, built using HTML, CSS, and JavaScript, are designed to be easily customizable and can be integrated into your web projects.

 ## Folder Structure